-If you’ve been reading my Fitmas posts, you’ll know I haven’t been doing well in my quest to be healthy and fitter in the run up to Christmas.
-Rather than dwelling on that I’m going to focus my attention on what I can do well at in the future.
+If you’ve been reading my Fitmas posts, you’ll know I haven’t been doing well in my quest to be healthy and fitter in the run-up to Christmas.
+Rather than dwelling on that, I’m going to focus my attention on what I can do well going forwards.
 If you’ve been following me a while you’ll know in 2015 I went from being someone who ate meat and dairy every day to trying a 21-day vegan challenge.
 I expected to hate it and whilst challenging at times, it was way easier than I thought it would be.
 I ended up becoming really passionate about veganism.
 I loved that just by changing the way I ate I could save animals lives, help the environment and improve my health.

 After a while though, no matter how passionate I was about veganism I struggled.
 Eating out was a pain and I felt deprived about missing my favourite foods.
 I know you have to look at the bigger picture and all the good you’re doing, but I started to resent it sometimes.
 I know some people will think that makes me a bad person and selfish and I can’t argue with you on that.
 I did put my own food desires before the good of animal welfare and the environment when I made the decision to quit veganism and instead move to a vegetarian diet.
 I’m still so passionate about veganism, but I just don’t enjoy living a fully vegan diet.

 I’ve now stopped eating meat, stopped buying clothes made from animals products and switched to cruelty-free cosmetics.
 I wouldn’t have thought to do those things before discovering veganism and for that, I’m so pleased.